Thief returns Hinkle Family Fun Center flag with apology note

-This all stems from surveillance video from the Hinkle Family Fun Center on Friday night that caught the thief using a ladder to reach the chain, bringing the flag down the poll, crumpling it into a ball and running to a getaway car.
+This all stems from surveillance video from the Hinkle Family Fun Center on Friday night that caught the thief using a ladder to reach the chain, bringing the flag down the pole, crumpling it into a ball, and running to a getaway car.

 “The flag is very significant to us. like we said we take great pride in displaying the flag and being a business in the United States of America and we are just tickled that we actually have it back,” said Colleen Wyatt with the Hinkle Family Fun Center.